aapaolaza/UCIVIT-WebIntCap/README.md

 This library can be recompiled using the source code provided in the [src/usaproxy/](src/usaproxy/) folder.
 Once started through a terminal, processed events will be continuously listed.

+## Test page

+The following page allows you to check that the server is working correctly.
+Just download it from [here](https://github.com/aapaolaza/UCIVIT-WebIntCap/blob/master/webpage_example.html) and run it locally, or access it remotely from [here](http://rawgit.com/aapaolaza/UCIVIT-WebIntCap/master/webpage_example.html), change the IP address (localhost by default), and press "Set parameters and start tracking" to test the capture script.

 ## Contact

 This tool is based in UsaProxy, developed by the group of Richard Atterer <http://fnuked.de/usaproxy/>